 External examiners are required to submit one report annually, to the Head of Academic Affairs, Level 6, Administration Building, Queen’s University Belfast, BT7 1NN.

 The University has standard report forms for external examiners to use, an External Examiner Subject Report Form and an External Examiner Programme Report Form.
 External examiners holding both subject and programme appointments should complete both reports.
 The report forms seek to elicit answers to a particular range of questions for programme enhancement and quality assurance purposes.
 It is essential that all relevant sections of the report form are completed – both the ‘tick box’ questions and the sections that require written comments.
-External examiners should clearly reference and sign any additional sheets of paper used.

 The University requests that external examiners complete reports in as full and detailed a manner as possible.
 The University may request additional information if the report is deemed to contain insufficient detail.